Review foundational knowledge about Data Practices in K-12 Blended Teaching (Volume 1).

-Tracking data can help Math teachers improve student learning and their own teaching.
-Because data can help you know your students' skill levels in a large number of math objectives, it can help you in creating curriculum, differentiating and personalizing activities and assessments, helping students set goals, and tracking progress.
+Tracking data can help science teachers improve student learning and their own teaching.
+Because data can help you know your students' skill levels in a large number of science objectives, it can help you in creating curriculum, differentiating and personalizing activities and assessments, helping students set goals, and tracking progress.
 It can also help you see strengths and weaknesses in your curriculum and approach to teaching, allowing you to improve your teaching.
-As you look at the example below, notice how the teacher uses data.
+As you look at the examples below, notice how these teachers are using data.
 Think of ways you could improve your class by collecting and analyzing data.

 In analyzing data, it is important to look for trends that may occur at the individual, group, or class level.
 Each of these different scopes may provide a different understanding of the data.
-For example, if you teach algebra at three different times during the day and the second and third classes did well on an assignment but the first class did not, then you know there was likely some misunderstanding in the way the first class processed the information.
+For example, if you teach chemistry at three different times during the day and the second and third classes did well on an assignment but the first class did not, then you know there was likely some misunderstanding in the way the first class processed the information.
 Likewise, you may look at activity data for student progress in group labs and find that some groups are moving slower than other groups.
 This may allow you to provide slower groups with more time or support so they don't lag too far behind your other classes, or recognize which groups do not work well together due to getting distracted.
 At an individual level, you may recognize that some students seem to understand the class content really well when discussing it with you, but less well when they take a test.
 This pattern could be evidence of test anxiety or that the student was having an "off day."
-That student may also need more support before they can work accurately on their own.
-Various data types can help you to understand what contributed to a student's "off day."

-Triangulating the kinds of data you track for students (such as performance data, activity data, and learner profile data) and the scope of that data (individual, group, or class data) can reveal different patterns and trends that help shape various facets of your instruction.
+Triangulating the kinds of data you track for students (such as performance data, activity data, and learner profile data) and the scope of that data (individual, group, or class data) can reveal different patterns and trends that help shape your instruction.

-Because the math curriculum requires students to think critically and solve complex problems, it can sometimes be difficult to measure mastery.
-How do you decide when a student's understanding of a math word problem meets the requirements for mastery of critical thinking and analysis skills?
-Likewise, how do you determine where a student's mastery lies in a multi-step process where any number of errors could occur.
+Because the Science curriculum requires students to think critically and problem solve, it can sometimes be difficult to measure mastery.
+How do you decide when a student's understanding of a lab experiment meets the requirements for mastery of critical thinking and analysis skills?

 This is where both data practices and personalization can help.
-A close analysis of such things as student work, written and verbal explanations of math concepts, the ability to explain their reasoning, etc. can help you find strengths and weaknesses in your students’ mathematical and analytical skills.
-For example, one person may be strong at solving for a missing variable in an algebraic equation but weak at explaining how this concept is useful in an authentic scenario.
-Another may be strong at organizing data but is weaker in representing the data visually.
-Maybe the student needs to improve in understanding about what a word problem is asking as opposed to completing the necessary mathematical expression represented by the word problem.
-Maybe the student needs help using math language properly or using inquiry to solve a problem.
+A close analysis of such things as student papers, written and verbal explanations of scientific concepts, ability to argue their side of an issue, etc. can help you find strengths and weaknesses in your students’ thinking, writing, speaking, and listening skills.
+For example, one person may be strong at explaining a scientific theory in concept but weak at providing evidence from an experiment done in class.
+Another may be strong at determining products of a chemical reaction but poor at the mathematical reasoning needed to balance that reaction.
+Maybe the student needs to improve in walking through the steps of a scientific problem step-by-step or making connections between theories and real-life situations.
+Maybe they need help using scientific language properly or using inquiry to solve a problem.
 Using this type of information to help students set measurable goals and create mastery paths can help both you and the student decide what mastery looks like and how to best measure mastery for each individual student.